vijayraikar1999/Flutter_Mobile_Application_Projects/test_app/README.md

 This project is a starting point for a Flutter application.
 In this project I work on learning Flutter in more detail.
 Inside the lib directory I add the demo about all the features available in Flutter.
-If you want to check them then just change the property to the widget from the the dart file you wanna check.
+If you want to check them then just change the home property to the widget from the the dart file you wanna check.

 for example: